SAVE on Christmas Shopping

 Independent school families

-In striving to find a solution to the challenges facing families and schools, two key questions arose:
+In seeking practical solutions to the challenges facing families who access independent schooling, two key questions emerged:

 1. 1.
-How can we reach the hundreds of thousands of supporters of independent education, so they contribute to our vital research?
+How can we reach and bring together the many families and supporters of independent education?

 2. and

 3. 2.
-How can the necessary work be funded?
+How can the research and family support work be funded in a sustainable and transparent way?

 4. The answer is AFIS™—the Association for Families of Independent Schooling.

-Through our partner schools and member families, we are building a collaborative, solutions-driven community—one that will make a big, positive difference.
+Through our member families and our partner schools, we are building a collaborative, solutions-driven community, one that will make a big, positive difference.

 Our Revenue Sources